Council is completing a Flood Study for Mathoura and Picnic Point, with support from our consultants, Water Technology.

 Raffle Giveaway!

-Everyone who attends and shares flood intel will go into the draw to win one of two $50 vouchers (Mathoura Bowling Club & Timbercutters).
-Can’t make it on the day?
+Everyone who attended the drop-in session and shared flood intel will go into the draw to win one of two $50 vouchers (Mathoura Bowling Club & Timbercutters).
+Didn't make it on the day?
 No problem!
-You can still submit your flood intel via the submissions tab on this page and be entered into the draw.
+All other submissions are entered into the draw too.
 Winners will be announced and published on this page on 14 October 2025.

 Council is completing a Flood Study for Mathoura and Picnic Point, with support from our consultants, Water Technology.